-Section 2.3 Here is the plan service area for VIVA MEDICARE Select
+Section 2.2 Here is the plan service area for VIVA MEDICARE Select

-Although Medicare is a Federal program, VIVA MEDICARE Select is available only to individuals who live in our plan service area.
+VIVA MEDICARE Select is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Alabama: Autauga, Baldwin, Blount, Bullock, Calhoun, Cherokee, Chilton, Colbert, Crenshaw, Cullman, Dale, DeKalb, Elmore, Etowah, Franklin, Geneva, Henry, Houston, Jefferson, Lauderdale, Lee, Limestone, Lowndes, Macon,

-Madison, Marshall, Mobile, Montgomery, Morgan, Pike, Shelby, St. Clair, Talladega, Tallapoosa and Walker.
+Our service area includes these counties in Alabama: Autauga, Baldwin, Blount, Bullock, Calhoun, Chambers, Cherokee, Chilton, Colbert, Crenshaw, Cullman, Dale, DeKalb, Elmore, Etowah, Franklin, Geneva, Henry, Houston, Jefferson, Lauderdale, Lee, Limestone, Lowndes, Macon, Madison, Marshall, Mobile, Montgomery, Morgan, Pike, Shelby, St. Clair, Talladega, Tallapoosa, Tuscaloosa and Walker.

-If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.